Frequently Asked Questions

 What about courses that will be substituted and thus become part of a student’s program of study?

-The Academic Advisor must approve and process a course substitution by the census date (14th calendar day of a full term fall or spring semester) for it to be included as eligible coursework for financial aid.
+The Academic Advisor should approve and process a course substitution by the census date (14th calendar day of a full term fall or spring semester) for it to be included as eligible coursework for financial aid.

 How will courses needed for completion of minors be treated?

-Minors must be officially declared and reflected in the degree evaluation by the census date (14th calendar day of a full term fall or spring semester) to be included as eligible coursework for financial aid.
+Required minors must be officially declared and reflected in the degree evaluation by the census date (14th calendar day of a full term fall or spring semester) to be included as eligible coursework for financial aid.
+Students may add minors not required for their degree but courses towards these minors will not count towards aid eligibility unless the course meets a degree requirement such as a required general elective to meet 120 hours, a General Education / True Blue Core requirement, etc.

 How will courses needed for double majors be treated?

 Double majors must be officially declared and reflected in the degree evaluation by the census date (14th calendar day of a full term fall or spring semester) to be included as eligible coursework for financial aid.

 How will elective courses noted in program of study be treated?